Home | Browse Topics | Family law | Family violence and elder abuse | How to get a Protection Order

 Family Violence Act 2018, s 76

-The respondent will get a chance to be heard by the Family Court before the judge decides whether to make a permanent Protection Order (see “Challenging a Protection Order” in this chapter).
+The respondent will get a chance to be heard by the Family Court before the judge decides whether to make a permanent Protection Order (see: “Challenging a Protection Order” on page XX).
 If they don’t challenge the temporary Protection Order, it automatically becomes permanent after three months.

 Family Violence Act 2018, ss 60, 147–149